PavBrian/PavBrian/README.md

 I'm a Data Analyst based in the United Kingdom, transitioning from a finance professional role.
 My expertise lies in analyzing financial data to solve complex business problems.
 With a strong background in financial markets and equity trading, and skills in Python, SQL, machine learning, and data visualization, I aim to provide impactful insights through data analysis.

 ## 🚀 About Me
-- 🔭 I’m currently working as a Venture Capital Analyst / Data Analyst at UF Ventures and as a Quantitative Analyst at Kyrrex.com.
 - 🌱 I’m continuously enhancing my skills in machine learning and data visualization.
 - 👯 I’m interested in collaborating on data-driven projects, especially in finance and investments.
 - 💬 Ask me about equity trading, financial markets analysis, and cryptocurrency research.